 It’s not going to be easy, but it’s important to reach out to your family if you suspect someone has developed a drug addiction.
-Substance abuse is a difficult challenge to overcome, but the more involved you are as a family member, the better.
+Substance abuse is a difficult challenge, but the more involved you are as a family member, the better.

 How to Help a Family Member with Addiction